 Cook even went as far as to liken it to the smartphone, and how that has changed the world.
 "I regard it as a big idea like the smartphone" he claimed.
 "The smartphone is for everyone, we don't have to think the iPhone is about a certain demographic, or country or vertical market: it's for everyone.
 I think AR is that big, it's huge."

 Tim Cook also addressed AR and ARKit during the Q3 2017 earnings call.
 When asked a question about how people will be using ARKit, Cook replied "I could not be more excited about AR and what we're seeing with ARKit in the early going."
 He continued to explain the variety of ways he has already seen AR used, and that he thinks "AR is big and profound and this is one of those huge things that we'll look back at and marvel on the start of it."

-Yet more evidence that Apple is interested in AR: Apple announced ARKit as part of iOS 11 at WWDC 2017 in June.
+Yet more evidence that Apple is interested in AR: Apple announced ARKit as part of iOS 11 at WWDC 2017 and was updated as part of iOS 12.
 ARKit allows developers to offer high-end augmented reality capabilities in their apps without having to develop the AR system, and improves existing AR solutions too - for example, Pokemon GO running ARKit looks much smoother than it did previously.

 Per Apple's ARKit page on its website, it claims that ARKit is a "cutting-edge platform for developing augmented reality apps for iPhone and iPad" and it offers "powerful capabilities for positional tracking and scene understanding".

 It makes sense for Apple to offer AR as part of the iPhone and iPad experience, as it's a device already in the hands of millions of consumers.
 It also encourages developers to create AR apps that could in future be ported to an AR headset, if that's the route that Apple decides to go down.